 Do Asset Fire-Sales Exist?: An Empirical Investigation of Commercial Aircraft Transactions

-This paper uses commercial aircraft transactions that occurred between 1978 and 1991 to determine whether capital constraints cause firms to liquidate assets at discounts to fundamental values.
-Results indicate that airlines most likely to be facing capital constraints receive lower prices than their unconstrained rivals when selling used narrow-body aircraft.
+This paper uses commercial aircraft transactions to determine whether capital constraints cause firms to liquidate assets at discounts to fundamental values.
+Results indicate that financially constrained airlines receive lower prices than their unconstrained rivals when selling used narrow-body aircraft.
+Capital constrained airlines are also more likely to sell used aircraft to industry-outsiders, especially during market downturns.
 Further evidence that capital constraints affect liquidation prices is provided by airlines' asset acquisition activity.
-Unconstrained airlines significantly increase buying activity when prices are depressed; this pattern is not observed for financially constrained airlines.
-These results have implications for investment and capital structure theories, as well as policy implications for bankruptcy law reform.
+Unconstrained airlines significantly increase buying activity when aircraft prices are depressed; this pattern is not observed for financially constrained airlines.

 JEL Classification: G31, G32, G33, L93